 New space, old questions

-[“Interconnected” is a key issue.
+[“Interconnected” is key, of course.
 The question is, will companies connect their “worlds” to those of other companies and to the worlds of public service organizations or even governments?
 Who decides what worlds get included?
 How will users or metaverse travelers know which worlds are legitimate and which ones built by bad actors, propagandists or conspiracy theorists?
 Who will keep track?
 All the same questions we have now will flow into the metaverse.]

-So we have at least two ways to see the metaverse – which is already happening and is far from just a Facebook thing (even its CEO says).
+So there are two ways to see the metaverse, one of them lived experience.
+I suggest it is already happening and far from just a Meta thing (even its CEO says).
 It can be on one or the other side of the stark contrast I offered above.
 More likely it’ll be something in between and a whole lot more than a giant collection of games, virtual meeting rooms and retail “therapy.”
 Venture capitalist Matthew Ball went into a whole lot more detail on its history, corporate players and potential in a 2020 blog post here.